 - Lastly, always be vigilant for unique viewpoints, flight paths for videos, and landscapes with contrasting features.
 Illustrating unique perspectives and contrasts captivates your audience.
 Have a plan before takeoff, so you make the most out of your flight time.

 Iceland has a landscape, unlike any other place in the world.
 These four tips will help you make the most out of your flight time during the trip of a lifetime.

 There are so many great things about Iceland that you should not miss.
 But here is a quick list of things to avoid in Iceland.

-- Don’t exchange currency – Use your credit card in Iceland, it is easier rather then getting Kronos or Euros.
+- Don’t exchange currency – Use your credit card in Iceland, it is easier than getting Kronos or Euros.
 Credit cards are accepted everywhere in Iceland.

-- Don’t print your vouchers, tickets – Almost all tour agencies, hotels, stores will prefer to scan at a bar-code on your phone or check your email, rather then keep a paper copy.
+- Don’t print your vouchers, and tickets – Almost all tour agencies, hotels, and stores will prefer to scan at a bar code on your phone or check your email, rather than keep a paper copy.
 Save the environment and help Iceland!

-- Don’t buy items Made in “X” – Check your souvenirs, Nordic style sweaters or Ice-Wear goodies, ensure they are made in Iceland.
+- Don’t buy items Made in “X” – Check your souvenirs, Nordic-style sweaters, or Ice-Wear goodies, and ensure they are made in Iceland.
 Don’t pay a hefty price for items that seem to be made in Iceland (but are actually manufactured elsewhere)

 - Don’t Miss the Best – The best things in Iceland are actually free and marvelous.
-If you are visiting Iceland in summer, stay up and watch the midnight sun.
-If you are here in winters, chase those northern lights.
+If you are visiting Iceland in the summer, stay up and watch the midnight sun.
+If you are here in winter, chase those northern lights.
 Treasure those moments; they are priceless.